10 Cold Email Subject Line Examples to Boost Your Open Rate

 {{first_name}}, missed you at {{event_name}}

-If your team has recently attended an event, online or in person, this is a great way to reach out to other event attendees they missed out on connecting with.
+If your sales team has recently attended an event, online or in person, this is a great way to reach out to other event attendees they missed out on connecting with.

 Naming the event provides a common ground for you to start a conversation, and see if the prospect is right for you or interested in your offer at this time.